IhorHorchakov/spring-batch-file-processing/README.md

 pipelines.
 Spring Batch has enough ready-to-use implementations for Readers, Processors, and Writers, and provides flexible customization capabilities.

-# Spring Batch framework
+## Spring Batch framework

 Spring Batch is a processing framework for building reliable batch jobs.
 Spring Batch, as the name implies is a batch application framework.
 Following functions are offered based on DI container of Spring, AOP and transaction control function.

-# Step
+## Step

 The step is a common term that is intended for handling 1 batch task.
 A job can have more than one step executing them one after another.

 `Step` interface is a root for all the steps and the implementations are: `FlowStep`, `PartitionStep`, `JobStep`, `TaskletStep`.
 The implementation of a Step defines a kind of task whether it is singe or repeated, transitioned, partitioned, chunked, or custom.
+A Step is tightly coupled to the `StepExecution` domain entity that represents a step execution with job execution, status, read count, write count, start time, end time, exit status, and other properties.
+A Step can be configured using the `StepBuilder`, which chooses an implementation at runtime looking at given params.

+#### TaskletStep

-- TaskletStep works based on a `Tasklet`.
+TaskletStep works based on a `Tasklet`.
 A Tasklet runs only 1 task (single or possibly repeated), and each call surrounded by a transaction.
 This kind of step is used more frequently because of its nature of transaction calls controlled on a Step level.

 A Tasklet can be customized/extended to run custom logic, and there are existing Tasklet implementations created for general-purpose tasks,